Nathy-M/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds execution permission to the owner,group owner and the other user
+8-James_Bond sets permission only to other user to the file hello